luciangreen/listprologinterpreter/README.md

 # 1. Install manually

-Download <a href="http://github.com/luciangreen/listprologinterpreter/">this repository</a>, the <a href="https://github.com/luciangreen/Languages">Languages repository</a> and <a href="https://github.com/luciangreen/culturaltranslationtool">Cultural Translation Tool</a>.
+Download <a href="http://github.com/luciangreen/listprologinterpreter/">this repository</a>, the <a href="https://github.com/luciangreen/Languages">Languages repository</a> (which enables List Prolog Interpreter to be run in different languages) and <a href="https://github.com/luciangreen/culturaltranslationtool">Cultural Translation Tool</a>.

 # 2. Or Install from List Prolog Package Manager (LPPM)